QuestPDF/QuestPDF-Documentation/docs/api-reference/width.md

 ::: danger
 Please be careful.
 This component may try to enforce size constraints that are impossible to meet when:
-- requires more space than is available,
+- it requires more space than is available, or
-- tries to squeeze its child in less space than necessary.
+- it tries to squeeze its child in less space than is available.

-Such scenarios end up with the layout exception.
+Such scenarios result in a layout exception.
 :::